-We had cash and cash equivalents of \$77.4 million and working capital of \$71.3 million as of December 31, 2019.
-Our cash and cash equivalents are held in money market funds.
+We had cash and cash equivalents and marketable securities of \$111.5 million and working capital of \$103.9 million as of December 31, 2020.
+Our cash and cash equivalents and marketable securities are invested in money market funds, corporate debt securities, commercial paper and U.S. government agency securities.
 Since inception, we have incurred net losses and negative cash flows from operations.
-At December 31, 2019, we had an accumulated deficit of \$162.0 million.
+At December 31, 2020, we had an accumulated deficit of \$214.8 million.
 In addition, we expect to incur substantial costs in order to conduct research and development activities necessary to develop and commercialize a product.
 Additional capital will be needed to undertake these activities and we intend to raise such capital through the issuance of additional equity, borrowings and strategic alliances with other companies.
 However, if such capital is not available at adequate levels or on acceptable terms, we could be required to significantly reduce operating expenses and delay or reduce the scope of or eliminate some of our development programs.
-We believe our current cash and cash equivalents, including the net proceeds of approximately \$69.7 million from the Follow-on Offering in February 2020, will be sufficient to fund our anticipated level of operations through at least the next 12 months following the filing date of this report.
+We believe our current cash and cash equivalents and marketable securities will be sufficient to fund our anticipated level of operations through at least the next 12 months following the filing date of this report.

-We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
+We will continue to require additional capital to develop our drug candidates and fund operations for the foreseeable future.
 We may seek to raise capital through private or public equity or debt financings, collaborative or other arrangements with other companies, or through other sources of financing.
 Adequate additional funding may not be available to us on acceptable terms or at all.
 Our failure to raise capital as and when needed could have a negative impact on our financial condition and our ability to pursue our business strategies.
 We anticipate that we will need to raise substantial additional capital, the requirements of which will depend on many factors, including:

-- the scope, rate of progress and costs of our drug discovery, preclinical development activities, laboratory testing and clinical trials for our drug candidates; - the number and scope of clinical programs we decide to pursue; - the scope and costs of manufacturing development and commercial manufacturing activities; - the extent to which we acquire or in-license other drug candidates and technologies; - the cost, timing and outcome of regulatory review of our drug candidates; - the cost and timing of establishing sales and marketing capabilities, if any of our drug candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaborations on favorable terms, if at all; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our drug candidates;
+- the scope, rate of progress and costs of our drug discovery, preclinical development activities, laboratory testing and clinical trials for our drug candidates; - the number and scope of clinical programs we decide to pursue; - the scope and costs of manufacturing development and commercial manufacturing activities; - the extent to which we acquire or in-license other drug candidates and technologies; - the cost, timing and outcome of regulatory review of our drug candidates; - the cost and timing of establishing sales and marketing capabilities, if any of our drug candidates receive marketing approval;

-- the costs associated with being a public company; and - the cost associated with commercializing our drug candidates, if they receive marketing approval.
+- the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaborations on favorable terms, if at all; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our drug candidates; - the costs associated with being a public company; and - the cost associated with commercializing our drug candidates, if they receive marketing approval.